StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Description: The proportion of columns with the same name for Flat JSON.
 Extraction is not performed if the proportion of columns with the same name is lower than this value.
 This parameter takes effect only when `enable_json_flat` is set to `true`.
 - Introduced in: v3.3.0

-##### json_flat_internal_column_min_limit
+##### json_flat_column_max

-- Default: 5
+- Default: 100
 - Type: Int
 - Unit:
 - Is mutable: Yes
-- Description: The minimum number of JSON fields for performing Flat JSON.
-Flat JSON is not performed if the number of JSON fields is less than this value.
+- Description: The maximum number of sub-fields that can be extracted by Flat JSON.
 This parameter takes effect only when `enable_json_flat` is set to `true`.
 - Introduced in: v3.3.0

-##### json_flat_column_max
+##### enable_compaction_flat_json

-- Default: 20
+- Default: True
-- Type: Int
+- Type: Boolean
 - Unit:
 - Is mutable: Yes
-- Description: The maximum number of sub-fields that can be extracted by Flat JSON.
-This parameter takes effect only when `enable_json_flat` is set to `true`.
+- Description: Whether to enable the compaction task is based on Flat Json data when compaction Json data.
+- Introduced in: v3.3.3

+##### enable_lazy_dynamic_flat_json

+- Default: True
+- Type: Boolean
+- Unit:
+- Is mutable: Yes
+- Description: Whether to enable lazy dynamic flatten json when doesn't found flatten json schema in read process.
-- Introduced in: v3.3.0
+- Introduced in: v3.3.3

 ### Shared-data